camunda/camunda-docs-manual/content/reference/rest/overview/date-format.md

 ---

-title: "Custom Date Format"
+title: "Date Format"
 weight: 60

 menu:
   main:
-    identifier: "rest-api-overview-custom-date-format"
+    identifier: "rest-api-overview-date-format"
     parent: "rest-api-overview"

 ---

 The REST API uses the default date format `yyyy-MM-dd'T'HH:mm:ss.SSSZ`, which represents a date with milliseconds and timezone information, e.g., `2016-01-25T13:33:42.165+0100`.

+# Custom Date Format
 A custom date format can be configured in the `web.xml` file of the REST API.
 To do so, the ServletContextListener `CustomJacksonDateFormatListener` has to be added.
 The custom date format can be specified by the context parameter